 - It seems that the temperature on Earth (room temperature, so to speak) is just right for life.
 More importantly, chemical reactions take place at just the right speed in temperature ranges found on Earth.
-The speed at which chemical reactions take place is relevant to the formation and existence of life.
-Really extreme temperatures such as -300 F or 5000 F won't work.
+The speed at which chemical reactions take place is relevant to the formation and existence of life; freezing temperatures are OK, reactions take a longer time, and blisteringly hot (oven temperatures) are also suitable for chemistry, but really extreme temperatures such as -300 F or 5000 F won't work.
 Thus an habitable planet can't be too cold or life won't be able to get started.
 Billions of years might pass before the relevant chemicals are exchanged because the chemical reactions take too long.
-And a planet can't be too hot or molecules won't stay together long enough to form solid matter.
+And a planet can't be too hot or molecules wont stay together long enough to form solid matter.

 - seems to be essential for life

 Learn about Earth and space science, and have fun while doing it!
 The games